 - Handshake Pro Tip: Interview Schedules in Handshake now must have a job attached to them, so you'll never apply directly to the interview schedule, but to the job itself.
 In the same way, withdrawing your application from a job will withdraw you from an interview schedule associated with it.

-You can select On-Campus Interviews from the left hand menu to view interviews that will be taking place on your school's campus.
+You can select On-Campus Interviews from the top menu to view interviews that will be taking place on your school's campus.
 You can type in a keyword directly to search, or you can use a filter or multiple filters to customize your search.

 If you select an On-Campus Interview that is not yet open for applications, you will see messaging about what happens if you apply and are selected to take a slot, and you will also see the breakdown of the interview's timeline.
 You will also see any attached jobs.